CAN programming interface environment

 CpCoreDriverRelease()

-The functions opens the physical CAN interface defined by the parameter ubPhyIfV.
+The function opens the physical CAN interface defined by the parameter ubPhyIfV.
 The value for ubPhyIfV is taken from the enumeration CpChannel_e.
 The function sets up the field members of the CAN port structure CpPort_ts.
-The parameter ptsPortV is a pointer to a memory location where structure CpPort_ts is stored.
+The parameter ptsPortV is a pointer to a memory location where the structure CpPort_ts is stored.
 An opened CAN port must be closed via the CpCoreDriverRelease() function.

 ◆ CpCoreDriverRelease

-CpStatus_tv CpCoreDriverRelease ( CpPort_ts * ptsPortV)
+CpStatus_tv CP_API CpCoreDriverRelease ( CpPort_ts * ptsPortV)

 friend